catdavodi/bciartproject/README.md

 __Contact__

-For more information, please contact cdavodi@berkeley.edu
+For more information, please contact cdavodi@berkeley.edu.